influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.2/guides/backup-and-restore.md

 Restored from my-full-backup in 58.58301ms, transferred 569344 bytes
 ```

-##### Example 3: Perform an incremental restore for a single database and give the database a new name
+##### Example 3: Perform a restore from an incremental backup for a single database and give the database a new name
 <br>
 ```
 cd <path-to-backup-directory>